Puerto Rico (board game)

 Puerto Rico can be played by three, four or five players, although an official two-player variant also exists.
 There is an official expansion released in 2004, which adds new buildings with different abilities that can replace or be used alongside those in the original game.
 A second, smaller expansion became available in 2009.
-Additionally, a couple of changes to the rules have been suggested that serve to balance the game.
+Additionally, changes to the rules have been suggested that serve to balance the game.